Femicide in Ciudad Juárez: International justice

 There have been several international rulings against Mexico for its inadequate response to the increasing violence against women.
 In 2004, under the Optional Protocol to the Convention on the Elimination of All Forms of Discrimination against Women (CEDAW) conducted an inquiry into the allegations that hundreds of murders of women and girls had taken place in the area of Ciudad Juarez since 1993 at the urging of several NGOs.
-In order for the inquiry to take place it was required that there was reliable evidence that showed that Mexico was in violation of rights established by CEDAW.
+For the inquiry to take place, it was required that there was reliable evidence that showed that Mexico violated rights established by CEDAW.
 The Committee analyzed the gender-based crimes occurring in Ciudad Juárez and found the two common forms were murder and disappearances.
-The committee also analyzed the response of the government and found that their initial response was indifference and that the government exhibited tolerance of these crimes for years.
+The committee also analyzed the government's response and found that the initial response was indifferent and that the government tolerated these crimes for years.

-Further, the Committee concluded that the measures undertaken by the Mexican government in response to gendered violence against women leading up to the time of their inquiry were "few and ineffective at all levels of the State".
-The committee made several recommendations for Mexico to adhere to.
+Further, the Committee concluded that the measures undertaken by the Mexican government in response to men's violence against women leading up to the time of their inquiry were "few and ineffective at all levels of the State".
+The Committee made several recommendations for Mexico.
 Although these recommendations were not legally binding, they were influential in the public sphere.

 According to Amnesty International, "In [2009], the Inter-American Court of Human Rights ruled on the "cotton field" (Campo Algodonero) case that Mexico was guilty of discrimination and of failing to protect three young women murdered in 2001 in Ciudad Juárez or to ensure an effective investigation into their abduction and murder."
 The Court ordered Mexico to conduct a new investigation of the murders, create a national memorial for the victims, pay reparations to the families of the victims, and to improve measures which prevent and adequately investigate the murder of women and girls.